Professor Stanley L. Jaki, O.S.B. joins Copernicus and Mendel on a list of five 'world-shaping' Catholic scientists.

-The Department of Physics offers programs of study leading to the degree of Bachelor of Science.
-The department provides students with a comprehensive grounding in the laws governing the behavior of matter.
-The intimate relationship between theory and experiment, and the open, dynamic character of physics are stressed.
-Topics of current interest in fundamental physics and modern technology receive special emphasis.
-Students majoring in physics may choose one of the following three options:
+The Department provides students with a comprehensive grounding in the natural laws of physics governing the behavior of energy and matter.
+Students majoring in physics may choose one of the following five options: